MazahirHaroon/inspect-frontend/path-to-react/movie-explorer/tasks/0010-z-feedback.md

 if (movie.imdbRating > 8.5) { ... }
 ```

 and execution reaches the `else if`, the check `movie.imdbRating < 8.5` is **already guaranteed** to be true.
-Adding it again does not change the behavior in any way.
+Adding it again does not change the behavior.

 ### Why This Matters